simgrid/simgrid/docs/source/Installing_SimGrid.rst

   code, but it may fool the debuggers.

 enable_model-checking (on/OFF)
-  Activates the formal verification mode.
+  Activates the liveness verification mode.
 This will hinder simulation speed even when the model checker is not activated at run time, because some optimizations such as LTO must be disabled at compile time.
 You need to have the :ref:`required build-dependencies <install_src_deps>` to activate this option.